Wong Kar-wai: 2008–present

 When asked about his career in 2014, Wong told The Independent, "To be honest with you, I feel I'm only halfway done."
 In 2016, he was announced as taking over an upcoming film about the murder of Maurizio Gucci from Ridley Scott, but in October 2017 he said he was no longer involved in the project.
 In September 2017, Amazon Video issued a straight-to-series order for Tong Wars, a television drama to be directed by Wong and focusing on the gang wars of 19th-century San Francisco.
 Amazon later dropped the series.

 In 2019, Wong announced the 4K restoration of his entire filmography, which was released in 2021 in celebration of the 20th anniversary of In the Mood for Love.
 The restoration was carried out by the Cineteca di Bologna's film restoration laboratory L'Immagine Ritrovata.
-Criterion Collection released Wong's restored filmography as a box set in the United States in March 2021.
-On December 27, 2023, Wong's first TV series, Blossoms Shanghai, based on Jin Yucheng's book of the same name, aired on CCTV-8 and Tencent Video.
+The Criterion Collection released Wong's restored filmography as a box set in the United States in March 2021.
+On 27 December 2023, Wong's first TV series, Blossoms Shanghai, based on Jin Yucheng's book of the same name, aired on CCTV-8 and Tencent Video.
 The series follows a businessman, A Bao (Hu Ge), through changing times in Shanghai.